RightbrainAI/github-action-tasks/README.md

     task-input (required): A JSON encoded object that defines the input for the task. task-api-host (Optional): The hostname for the Rightbrain AI Tasks API, with a default value of app.rightbrain.ai.

-## Example of a Workflow to Run the Action
+## Example of a Workflow to Run a Task

 ```yaml
 name: Run Rightbrain AI Task